ferrara94/Tools-Share-Management-Platform/README.md

 ### 🚀 Running the Project Locally

-1. Spring backend runs with the test profile
+1. Run the backend with IntelliJ (or others)
-2. An in-memory database will be used for tests
-3. Run the E2E tests with Playwright in UI mode `playwright test --ui`
+2. Run the E2E tests with Playwright in UI mode `playwright test --ui`

 ---
 ## Features